Openmoko has launched a new handheld device which puts in your pocket, the WikiReader.

-The WikiReader is a palm sized electronic encyclopedia that has more than three million English language articles from Wikipedia, and the content can be accessed anywhere without the need for an Internet connection.
+The WikiReader is a palm-sized electronic encyclopedia that has more than three million English language articles from Wikipedia, and the content can be accessed anywhere without the need for an Internet connection.

 Updates for the WikiReader will be provided quarterly as a free download from the WikiReader website, or they can be purchased as SD card updates for $29 per year.
+This ensures that users always have access to the most current information available on Wikipedia.

 We created the WikiReader to be fun, easy, informative and entertaining for all ages,” said Openmoko CEO, Sean Moss-Pultz.
 “WikiReader is a whimsical look at the joy of learning in the digital age.
 It’s personal and it’s fun.
 We’re extremely excited about sharing our device with the world.”